aiida-vasp/aiida-vasp/doc/source/howto/use_relax_wc.rst

 The following output nodes are created upon successful completion:

- * `output_parameters`, type: `ParameterData`, the default scalar / fixed dimension output properties of the final relaxation calculation.
+ * `output_parameters`, type: `Dict`, the default scalar / fixed dimension output properties of the final relaxation calculation.
 These might be used to do further sanity checks or take decisions for later stages of a more complex workchain.
  * `output_structure_relaxed`, type: `StructureData`, The relaxed structure.